Rethinking Global Context in Crowd Counting: Related works

-The goal of object counting is to count the number of target objects in an image.
-For the case of natural scenes, counting is performed per object class on normal and everyday images~\cite{chattopadhyay2017counting,cholakkal2019object,laradji2018blobs,hsieh2017drone,cholakkal2020towards}, such as images on PASCAL~\cite{everingham2015pascal} and COCO~\cite{lin2014microsoft} datasets.
-For the case of surveillance scenes (\eg ~crowd counting), counting is conducted in a more constrained setting and a large number of counts for the target class (people) needs to be estimated.
-Because of its promising application in real applications such as people flow statistics~\cite{zhang2021crowd}, transport safety surveillance~\cite{sindagi2018survey} and animal conservation~\cite{norouzzadeh2018automatically}, it has attracted much attention in computer vision community.

-Most crowd counting methods are based on convolutional neural networks (CNNs), which can be divided into three categories: counting by regression~\cite{chan2009bayesian,chen2012feature,chen2013cumulative,wang2015deep}, counting by detection~\cite{ge2009marked,li2008estimating,lin2001estimation,zhao2003bayesian}, and counting by estimating density maps~\cite{zhang2015cross,zhang2016single,8078491,sam2017switching,sam2018divide,li2018csrnet,ranjan2018iterative,idrees2018composition,shi2018crowd,cao2018scale,liu2019context,wang2019learning,shi2019revisiting,jiang2019crowd,zhang2019attentional,wan2019adaptive,shi2019counting,yan2019perspective,xiong2019open,liu2019crowd,ma2019bayesian,liu2019exploiting,jiang2020attention,liu2020weighing,wan2020modeling,wang2020DMCount}.
-The regression-based methods simply regress the total count of the crowd in the image while the location of the people is not considered.
+{Most crowd counting methods are based on convolutional neural networks (CNNs), which can be divided into three categories: counting by regression~\cite{chen2013cumulative,wang2015deep}, counting by detection~\cite{ge2009marked,li2008estimating,zhao2003bayesian}, and counting by estimating density maps~\cite{zhang2015cross,zhang2016single,8078491,sam2017switching,sam2018divide,li2018csrnet,ranjan2018iterative,idrees2018composition,shi2018crowd,cao2018scale,liu2019context,wang2019learning,shi2019revisiting,jiang2019crowd,zhang2019attentional,wan2019adaptive,shi2019counting,yan2019perspective,xiong2019open,liu2019crowd,ma2019bayesian,liu2019exploiting,jiang2020attention,liu2020weighing,wan2020modeling,wang2020DMCount,wang2021uniformity,song2021rethinking,liu2021exploiting}.
+The regression-based methods directly regress the total count of the crowd in the image, while the location of the people is not considered.
 Detection-based approaches first detect the people and then count the number of detections.
-However, those methods do not perform well since they are not able to estimate the density of the crowd in the image, \ie, the dense region and sparse region.
-Hence, the mainstream direction of crowd counting is to estimate the density map of the image and then sum over the density map to obtain the total count.
-All those methods are based on CNNs, which only exploit local context to learn features.
-To the best of our knowledge, there is only one work~\cite{liang2021transcrowd} adopting vision transformers to conduct crowd counting.
-However, the method of~\cite{liang2021transcrowd} is concerned with weakly supervised crowd counting in the sense of only regressing the total count, where dot annotations are not available.
-Its performance therefore cannot compete with the mainstream point-supervised crowd counting methods (using dot labels) on most standard benchmarks~\cite{zhang2016single,idrees2018composition,wang2020nwpu}.
-To the best of our knowledge, in this paper we investigate point-supervised crowd counting using vision transformers for the first time and show state-of-the-art performance on popular challenging datasets.
+However, those methods do not perform well in many interesting cases, where detection is difficult due to occlusions and high density of people.
+As a consequence, the mainstream direction of crowd counting is to estimate the density map of the image and then sum over the density map to obtain the total count.
+For this work, we also follow the direction of estimating density map.
+Different from existing methods, we target the crowd counting problem from the perspective of global information.}